 By 1837, the town had twenty dwellings, three stores, and one attorney.
 Most of these early buildings were of log construction.
 Many roads led to Ellijay by 1849.
 The population had grown to 150 by 1850 and the town at five stores.
 Some wood-frame buildings were being constructed at this time and in 1854, a new courthouse was built in the center of the square, replacing the earlier building.

-With the arrival of the railroad and subsequent tracks to White Path, Ellijay began to grow much faster.
-Many hotels were constructed and land was donated for a depot east of town.
-More industries, such as a cheese factory and the Shippen Brothers Lumber Mill, located in Ellijay.
+Many hotels were constructed and the land was donated for a depot east of town.
+More industries, such as a cheese factory and the Shippen Brothers Lumber Mill, located to Ellijay.
 By 1898, the city had expanded its limits in every direction and now included the depot.

 By 1900, all the buildings on the town square were brick.
 This included the recently completed Hyatt Hotel.
 Most of the other buildings in town were still of log construction, but new wood-frame buildings were being built.
 The Shippen Brothers Lumber Company production was expanding and exporting their lumber to Europe.
 Within the next few decades, this company grew to be one of the largest employers in Ellijay, often with five to six million feet of lumber in the yard at one time.

 The population of Ellijay grew to 659 by 1910 and began to acquire many new modern conveniences such as electric lights and power, a telephone company, and many new businesses.
 Then in 1912, a fire ravaged the city, destroying 23 buildings.
 As a result, many new buildings were constructed under new and stricter fire and safety guidelines.
 The population, however, decreased slightly at this time to 632 in 1920.